cwanlab/cwanlab.github.io/_pages/about.md

 <!-- Our research focuses on the development of computational methodologies for multimodal analyses and explainable machine learning models of biomedical data, which will enable personalized medicine. -->
 <span style="font-size:0.78em;">
-At CWan Lab (pronounced "Wan Lab"), we advance the foundations of artificial intelligence and machine learning to address key challenges in biomedicine, with a focus on spatially resolved biological data.
-Our work bridges algorithmic innovation and real-world application, developing biologically grounded and clinically impactful models that uncover disease mechanisms and drive personalized medicine.
+At CWan Lab (pronounced "Wan Lab"), we advance the foundations of artificial intelligence and machine learning to address key challenges in biomedicine, with a focus on spatially resolved biomedical data.
+Our work bridges algorithmic innovation and real-world application, developing biologically interpretable and clinically impactful models that uncover disease mechanisms and drive personalized medicine.
 </span>

 <span style="color:blue">We are actively recruiting postdoctoral researchers, graduate students, and data scientists with expertise in artificial intelligence, machine learning, and spatial biology, particularly as applied to cancer and precsion medicine.</span>